argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/job-and-queue-scheduling.md

 ## Documentation / Tools
 * [The PBS "BigBook"](https://help.altair.com/2022.1.0/PBS%20Professional/PBS2022.1.pdf) - This is really excellent.
-I highly suggest you download it and search through it when you have questions.
+We highly suggest you download it and search through it when you have questions.
-* [The PBS Users Guide](https://help.altair.com/2022.1.0/PBS%20Professional/PBSUserGuide2022.1.pdf) - The Big Book is, well, big and it contains a lot of material that isn't relative to general users.
-If you prefer, you can download just the users guide.
+* [The PBS Users Guide](https://help.altair.com/2022.1.0/PBS%20Professional/PBSUserGuide2022.1.pdf) - This is the users guide.
 * [The PBS Reference Guide](https://help.altair.com/2022.1.0/PBS%20Professional/PBSReferenceGuide2022.1.pdf) - If you don't download the Big Book, the Reference Guide is also useful.
 It shows every option and gives you details on how to format various elements on the command line.
 * [Cobalt qsub options to PBS qsub options](./pbs-qsub-options-table.md) - shows how to map cobalt command line options to PBS command line options.
 Can be found at the link above.
 * `qsub2pbs`  - Installed on Theta and Cooley.
 Pass it a Cobalt command line and it will convert it to a PBS command line.
 Add the --directives option and it will output an executable script.
 Note that it outputs -l select=system=None.
 You would need to change the None to whatever system you wanted to target (polaris, aurora, etc).